rowelalvero/EatsEasy-Food-Application/README.md

 # EatsEasy Food Application System

 Welcome to the EatsEasy System!
-This repository contains the source code and documentation for my EatsEasy application, a comprehensive food ordering and delivery platform.
+This repository contains the source code and documentation for EatsEasy application, a comprehensive food ordering and delivery platform.

 ## Technology Stack